dai-shi/react-tracked/README.md

 ### useState (props)

-If you don't need reducer, useState should be simpler.
+If you don't need reducer, useState would be simpler.

 ```javascript
 const {